lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session09_see.md

 [![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/sim_ui_compare_alt.gif)](#.)

-6. Study the system diagram and team data, and decide together what change you want to experiment with, that might give you the desired result.
+6. Study the systems story on the model diagram and team data, and decide together what change you want to experiment with, that might give you the desired result.

-    + Study the systems story on the model diagram and team data table.

 7. To create a new run building off of the previous one, revise the text in all the text boxes to reflect the experiment you want to do now: